BatedUrGonnaDie/salty_bot/README.md

 `!addqoute`/`!addpun` will add the given quote/pun to a review file so that you can manually move it over later.
 If the broadcaster uses this command the quote/pun will go straight into the live file (that means be careful).

-`!rank` will retrieve the accuracy, pp ranking, level, and username of the streamer on osu.
+`!rank <user?>` will retrieve the accuracy, pp ranking, level, and username of the streamer (or the user specified) on osu.

 `!runes` will retrieve the active rune page and add up all the values.
 Note that this will most likely break for the runes with more than one stat.